nuejs/nue/packages/www/docs/content-focused-apps.md

 </main>
 ```

-### Trade-offs

-**HTML gives you full layout control** - You can create any structure, nest elements however you want, and add forms or interactive elements anywhere.

-**But content gets mixed with layout** - Writers can't safely edit the page without potentially breaking the structure.
-The hero section, newsletter signup, and content list are all tangled together.

-**Design system constraints disappear** - With full HTML control, developers can create any structure, and add class names as they will.This breaks the design system's ability to enforce consistency through semantic elements and predefined components.
+### When to use HTML vs Nuemark

+**Use Nuemark for content pages** when writers need to safely edit content without breaking layouts.
+Blog posts, documentation, and marketing pages work well with Nuemark's structured approach and predefined components.

-Choose HTML when you need precise structural control that Nuemark can't express.
-Choose Nuemark when content should be editable by non-developers and consistency matters more than layout flexibility.
+**Use HTML for complex layouts** when you need precise structural control that Nuemark's block syntax can't express.
+Admin interfaces, dashboards, and forms with complex validation often require the full flexibility of HTML.

+Both approaches work together in the same project.
+Your homepage might use HTML for a custom hero section while your blog uses Nuemark for consistent, editable content.

 ## Add interactivity